RandomServices/randomservices-ansible/README.md

 1. Install Ansible following the [Installation instructions].

 1. Get the Ansible vault password from the 1Password vault.
-Place the passphrase in a file named `.vault_pass.txt` (which is specifically ignored by git).
+Place the passphrase in a file named `.vault-pass` (which is specifically ignored by git).

 1. Use Ansible Galaxy to install dependent roles: `ansible-galaxy install -r requirements.yml --roles-path .galaxy-roles`